TDS Rate Chart For FY 2025-26 (AY 2026-27)

 194EPayment to non-resident sportsman (including an athlete) or an entertainer (not a citizen of India) or non-resident sports association.20%

-194GPayments such as commission, etc., on the sale of lottery tickets5%
+194GPayments such as commission, etc., on the sale of lottery tickets (Up to Rs.20,000 - No TDS needs to be deducted)2%

 194LBPayment in respect of compensation on acquisition of certain immovable property.5%